gitbenlewis/adata_and_scanpy_tools/README.md

     sys.path.append(repo_parent_dir)

 # import the package
-import adata_and_scanpy_tools as adsctl
+import single_cell_python_tools as sctl

 ```
 ## Directory structure

 I recommend placing all your github repos (packages and analysis_project_repos) in the same parent directory that way you can use relative paths to access packages from your analysis_project_repos.\
 This way the same notebook will work on your aws enviroment as as well as your local envirmoment ( without changing path variables).\
-For example adding, adding '../../' to your sys.path from any of the notebooks in the example direcotry tree below will give you access to both the adata_and_scanpy_tools and the second_favorite_package_repo_directory regardless of where the "github_repos" is located.
+For example adding, adding '../../' to your sys.path from any of the notebooks in the example direcotry tree below will give you access to both the single_cell_python_tools and the second_favorite_package_repo_directory regardless of where the "github_repos" is located.
 > github_repos
->> adata_and_scanpy_tools
+>> single_cell_python_tools
 >>
 >> second_favorite_package_repo_directory
 >>